Post-Regularization Confidence Bands for Ordinary Differential Equations: Localized Kernel Learning for ODE

+We note that our kernel ODE model is the same as the model used in \citet{dai2021kernel}.
+Nevertheless, one \emph{cannot} achieve the goal of inferring individual regulatory functional using the approach of \citet{dai2021kernel}, which estimates the collective functional $F_j$, rather than the individual functional $F_{jk}$.
+Instead, we propose a completely new localized kernel learning approach for inference, which is a key novelty of this article.

-\subsection{Localized kernel learning}
+\subsection{Localized Kernel Learning}

-Our primary goal is to infer the individual regulatory effect of $x_k(t)$ on $x_j(t)$, for a given pair of $j, k = 1, \ldots, p$, in the ODE system \eqref{eqn:intermodel}.
-Next, we introduce the Tayler expansion and local approximation idea into our kernel ODE model framework.
-In effect, we fuse two perhaps most popular nonparametric modeling techniques, reproducing kernel learning methods \citep{wahba1990} and local polynomial methods \citep{fan1996local}.
-We observe that the regulatory effect of $x_k(t)$ on a given $x_j(t)$ is encoded in two parts: the main effect term, $F_{jk}(x_k(t))$, $j, k = 1, \ldots, p$, and the two-way interaction terms, $F_{jkl}(x_k(t), x_l(t))$, $l = 1, \ldots, p, l \neq k$.
+We next introduce the Taylor expansion and local approximation idea into our kernel ODE model framework.
+In effect, we fuse two popular nonparametric modeling techniques, reproducing kernel learning \citep{wahba1990} and local polynomial learning \citep{fan1996local}.
+Our primary goal is to infer the individual regulatory effect of $x_k(t)$ on $x_j(t)$, for any given pair of $j, k = 1, \ldots, p$, in the ODE system \eqref{eqn:intermodel}.
+Toward that goal, we observe that such a regulatory effect is encoded in two parts: the main effect term, $F_{jk}(x_k(t))$, $j, k = 1, \ldots, p$, and the two-way interaction terms, $F_{jkl}(x_k(t), x_l(t))$, $l = 1, \ldots, p, l \neq k$.
 We next study the two parts separately.

-For the main effect term $F_{jk}(x_k(t))$, consider the Taylor expansion at a fixed time point $t=t_0$.
-Letting $\tilde{t}$ be a point locating between $t_0$ and $t$, by the chain rule, we have,
+First, for the main effect term $F_{jk}(x_k(t))$, {we consider the Taylor expansion with Lagrange remainder at a fixed time point $t = t_0$ \citep[Section 7.7,][]{apostol1991calculus}.} Specifically, letting $\tilde{t}$ be a point locating between $t_0$ and $t$, by the chain rule, we have